 Fill out the form below.

-While many patients choose orthodontic treatment because they are looking for a beautiful smile, it is not the only reason patients come to us.
+While many patients choose orthodontic treatment because they are looking for a beautiful smile, it is not the only reason patients come to our Calgary office.
 Dr. French and Dr. Olsen are experts in helping patients achieve their healthiest smiles.
 Properly aligned teeth allow patients to brush and floss well, to have less pain from uneven teeth and jaws, and to feel more confident each day.

 Request an Appointment

 Dr. French and Dr. Olsen are happy to help patients at any age; however, there is a recommended age to first bring children into the orthodontic office in Calgary.
 The American Association of Orthodontists' advice is to bring a child in as early as 7 years old.
 This may seem early, but this is an optimal time for our staff to note small issues that can turn into larger problems down the road.
 Identifying issues with jaw growth and emerging teeth gives us an idea of when to begin orthodontic care.
 Even if baby teeth are still present, your orthodontist can see problems that you may not know to look for yourself.

 When your child is evaluated early by their orthodontist, it allows for more effective, less complex, and faster treatment down the road.
 Identifying issues with jaw growth and emerging teeth gives us an idea of when to begin orthodontic care, and how long the care may last.
 By coming into our office at an early age, your child will be carefully monitored for any problems, and we will create a plan to begin treatment at the right time.